drgerg/mmc4w/README.md

 I find this to be a perfectly acceptable arrangement.

 Again, check the help file for more details.
 I hope you enjoy using this as much as I do.
-Let me know if you like it.